SAP/node-rfc/README.md

 In order to call remote enabled ABAP function module, we need to create a client with valid logon credentials, connect to SAP ABAP NetWeaver system and then invoke a remote enabled ABAP function module from nodejs.

+Connection parameters for remote ABAP systems are documented in **sapnwrfc.ini** file, located in the SAP NWRFC SDK `demo` folder

 The client can be used for one or more subsequent RFC calls and for more examples check unit tests.

 Callback API example below shows basic principles.
 See also: